TLC Talks New Album, Snoop Dogg, and '90s Fashion Trends

 Chilli: Oh yeah, we were.
 We were really terrified because we didn't understand how it [Kickstarter] really worked—we didn't want to come across like we were just asking people for money.
 Once he explained it all to us and expressed the freedom that we would have, minus dealing with a label, then we were all in.

 And you raised enough money in less than a week, making it the fastest-funded project from a pop act in history.
 I saw that Katy Perry donated $5,000, which means she can claim the prize of a sleepover with you.
-What would that entail?
+Please tell me what that would entail.

 T-Boz: Definitely onesies.